Beat by Beat

 - beans, small stones, keys, shells, feathers, sequins, etc. for decorations

-Ask students to collect a variety of recycled containers and craft supplies.
+Ask the children to donate supplies for drum making, including a variety of recycled containers and craft supplies.
 Examples include empty yogurt or cottage cheese containers, tissue boxes, oatmeal cylinders, tin cans, and cardboard boxes of all different sizes.
 For decorating, collect scraps of interesting wallpaper and wrapping paper, sequins, stickers, buttons, feathers, yarn and ribbon, beads, foam shapes, and other found objects.

 Rhythm Web, "Tube Drums." www.rhythmweb.com/homemade/tubes.htm This is a good site to research about making drums before you start.

-Set up chart paper or project the computer screen on the display board for writing a story together.
-The students work together to provide the language for a class retelling of the story of "The Drum."
-Encourage them to use their own words and dialogue to make the story fun and interesting.
+Work together to retell the story of "The Drum."
+They use their own words and dialogue to make the story fun and interesting.
 Revise and edit it together to keep it short and interesting for a young audience.

-Display the drum-making supplies so students can access them and each make a drum that will be given as a gift.
+Session Two: Display the drum-making supplies and allow creativity for each learner to make a drum that will be given as a gift.
 Show examples of some of the different types of drums they may make using the available supplies.

 Prepare and practice a drumming presentation to perform for the younger children they share their stories and drums with.